async-profiler/async-profiler/README.md

 The following is a complete list of the command-line options accepted by `profiler.sh` script.

+* `start` - starts profiling in semi-automatic mode, i.e. profiler will run until `stop` command is explicitly called.

+* `stop` - stops profiling and prints the report.

+* `status` - prints profiling status: whether profiler is active and for how long.

+* `-d N` - the profiling duration, in seconds.
+If no `start`, `stop` or `status` option is given, the profiler will run for the specified period of time and then automatically stop.
+Example: `./profiler.sh -d 30 8983`

 * `-i N` - sets the profiling interval, in nanoseconds.
 Only CPU active time is counted.
 No samples are collected while CPU is idle.
 The default is 1000000 (1ms).